rscinto/WeatherStation/README.md

 # WeatherStation
 This is a simple weather station that will detect wind speed, temperature and humidity using a Raspberry Pi.

 This station uses a small magnet to trip a reed sensor everytime the wind blows the top of the anemometer.
 Once the sensor is tripped the time is recorded.
-When there have been 25 trips, a certain distance has been traveled by the magnet.
-That distance is divided by the ammount of time lasped between the 1st and 25th sensor trip.
+When there has been 25 trips, a certain distance has been traveled by the magnet.
+That distance is divided by the ammount of time elasped between the 1st and 25th sensor trip.
 This then yields the speed of the wind.

 ![Maths](pictures/maths.PNG)